-1190110

-Plan 1 Plan 2 Retirement Plan

-About Plan 1 Plan 1 is a defined benefit plan.
-The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
-About Plan 2 Plan 2 is a defined plan.
-The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
+PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN About Plan 1 Plan 1 is a defined benefit plan.
+The retirement benefit is based on a member's age, service credit and average final compensation at retirement using a formula.
+About Plan 2 Plan 2 is a defined benefit plan.
+The retirement benefit is based on a member's age, service credit and average final compensation at retirement using a formula.
 About the Hybrid Retirement Plan The Hybrid Retirement Plan combines the features of a defined benefit plan and a defined contribution plan.
-The defined benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
+The defined benefit is based on a member's age, service credit and average final compensation at retirement using a formula.
 The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions.

-contributions.